Temporary working policy for AY 20/21

 - Patrons are required to sanitize their hands after checking their temperature at the BAC entrance.

 - Patrons must cover their nose and mouth in the public areas of all AUBG buildings, including the Library.
-Face masks, face shields, and scarves are appropriate, providing that patrons cover their nose and mouth.
+Face masks should cover their nose and mouth.

 - Avoid gathering of many people at the same perimeter, enforce 2 m distance between each other.
 Group-study rooms will not operate.